-When God looks at you, does He love what He sees?
+When God looks at you, does he love what he sees?

 Hypergrace preacher: “We are totally pleasing in our Father’s sight.”

 No. It’s the difference between life and death!
 It’s the reason why so many believers are messed up, worn out, and confused.

 For instance, if you define yourself by what you do, then your identity will only be as secure as your behavior.
-You’ll think, “If I do good, God will smile at me, but if I don’t, He won’t.”
+You’ll think, “If I do good, God will smile at me, but if I don’t, he won’t.”

 You may be a pastor or a professor or a prostitute or a pill-popping prodigal but that is not who you really are.
 You are much more than that.
 You are a beloved child of the Most High God.
 This is the stunning revelation of the gospel.

 And suddenly a voice came from heaven, saying, “This is My beloved Son, in whom I am well pleased.”
 (Matthew 3:17, NKJV)

-How God relates to Jesus is how He relates to you.
+How God relates to Jesus is how he relates to you.
 He loves you without any regard for your behavior.
-Your good deeds don’t make Him love you more, and your bad deeds don’t make Him love you less.
+Your good deeds don’t make him love you more, and your bad deeds don’t make him love you less.

 Identity vs behavior

 This issue of identity is so important, that I wrote a whole book about it.
 I wrote The Gospel in Ten Words so that you might know that your Father loves you 100 percent and is thoroughly pleased with you.
 He never changes his mind.

 As the Father has loved me, so have I loved you.
-Now remain in my love.
+Remain in my love.
 (John 15:9)

-If you’re constantly hearing that God’s approval of you goes up and down like the stock market you may begin to doubt His goodness.
-You may think, “I did good today, He loves me,” or “I did bad today, He loves me not.”
+If you’re constantly hearing that God’s approval goes up and down like the stock market you may begin to doubt his goodness.
+You may think, “I did good today, he loves me,” or “I did bad today, he loves me not.”
 You’ll become an insecure and unstable believer.

-Dr. Brown appears not to make this distinction for he says “our heavenly Father … does not always take enormous pleasure in us” (page 120).
+Dr. Brown appears not to make this distinction for he says “our heavenly Father … does not always take enormous pleasure in us”.
 This is not true.
-He may not take enormous pleasure in your choices, but you He loves.
+He may not take enormous pleasure in your choices, but he loves you.

 You only need to look at your own children to know this is true.
 I look at my kids with 100 percent, undiluted pleasure.
 My kids are the greatest kids on earth.
 I almost feel embarrassed that God gave me such great kids.

 How is this not obvious to every father?

-As much as we love and appreciate our own kids, God loves us even more—much, much more.
+As much as we love and appreciate our own kids, God loves us much, much more.